iljabek/vme64x-core/doc/vme64x_core-ug.md

 ### xvme64x_core.vhd

-The top module `xvme64x_core` instantiates the sub-modules, and also synchronize the asynchronous VME signals (that need to be) to avoid metastability problems.
+The top module `xvme64x_core` instantiates the sub-modules, and also synchronizes the asynchronous VME signals (that need to be) to avoid metastability problems.

-This module also handles the `g_USER_CSR_EXT` generic and instantiate a default user CSR if the generic is set to false.
+This module also handles the `g_USER_CSR_EXT` generic and instantiates as default user CSR if the generic is set to false.

 ### vme_bus.vhd